copygirl/WearableBackpacks/README.md

 - **Dying is [FUN][1]!**
   Sick of losing all your valuables when you make a small little misstep into the nearest pool of lava?
 Don't worry, the items inside your backpack will be... mostly safe.
-While the backpack itself is not unbreakable, after death, it will gently place itself down near your point of failure, ready to be retrieved.
+While the backpack itself is not immune to explosions or being broken by other players, after death it will gently place itself down near your point of failure, ready to be retrieved.

 - **Dyeing is fun~!**
   Backpacks can be colored using Minecraft's *fantastic* dyeing system.
 Unlike some silly